obiwanjacobi/Zsharp/docs/compiler/meta.md

 Pragma's and compiler functions are the same and custom compile-time functions are simply a way to add 'pragma's'...?

 Invocation always uses `#` to indicate the compile-time nature of the result (you can `#`-call runtime functions if they can be evaluated at compile time).
 Compile-time functions are declared with `#!` to indicate they should not end up in the binary.
+But that could also just be a `#`...

 Problem here is that some pragma's start a new scope and others don't.
 How to fix that?